-Kiriko: A Photographic Retrospective[New: Fund My Next Review on Indiegogo!]
+Kiriko: A Photographic Retrospective[One Week Left: Crowdfund My Next Review with Indiegogo!]

 This week marks a year since I first walked into Kiriko (linked to Facebook since owner Ken-san updates that more often than the restaurant’s website) and ordered my first $40 lunch omakase.
 I documented many of my visits initially on Chowhound LA, but I quickly exhausted myself with my write-ups, so I stopped last summer.